axelooc59/Detecting-type-of-sneakers-shoes/README.md

-# Detecting Nike type of sneakers shoes
+# Detecting Nike type of sneakers

 Computer vision for detecting type of sneakers shoes (only trained for brand Nike)